circonus/irondb-docs/prometheus-ingestion-retrieval.md

 ## Reading Prometheus Data from IRONdb

 To configure a Prometheus instance to use IRONdb as a remote datasource, the Prometheus YAML configuration file will need to be updated.
-The remote_read section's `url' field should be set to `http://snowthnode:8112/module/prometheus/read/<accountid>/<uuid>`.
+The remote_read section's `url` field should be set to `http://snowthnode:8112/module/prometheus/read/<accountid>/<uuid>`.

 This should look something like: